 The offence of criminal damage involves damaging or destroying the property of others and is covered in law by the Criminal Damage Act 1971.

-In 2016 there was a 2.4% rise in killed and seriously injured road casualties across Merseyside compared to the previous year and a 17% rise since 2010.
+Between 2010 and 2017, Merseyside witnessed a 12% increase in the number of people killed or seriously injured on its roads.
 A number of the contributing factors were; speed, not wearing seatbelts and using mobile phones whilst driving.

 Excessive drinking can easily lead to violence and other situations that can be difficult to control.
 It's been estimated that almost half of all violent crimes are committed while the offender is under the influence of alcohol.